Your Product Photography Looks Cheap: 10 Fixes for Brands

 • Show the fine print on a label.

-• Show the thickness of the paper in a notebook.
+• Show the thickness of the notebook paper.

 9. Your Shadows Look Like Mistakes